Truck runs into US military vehicle on German highway | Law-Order

 - Germany

-A truck ran into a US military vehicle on a highway in Bavaria on Monday in what German police described as an accident.

-The military said there were no known injuries among US personnel, but eight soldiers were taken to a hospital for a precautionary screening.
+A truck ran into a US military vehicle on a highway in Bavaria on Monday in what German police said was an accident.
+The truck driver was believed to have been killed, but the military said there were no known injuries among US personnel.

 As it waited, it was hit by a civilian commercial truck, and the collision resulted in damage to three US Army vehicles, it said.